Animal Cruelty and abuse is a serious offense and one that Broward County Animal Care and Adoption takes very seriously.

 Ask the dispatcher for the Activity Number of the call.
 You can call back a few days later, and ask the dispatcher for a report on the results of the visit.

-Broward County’s ordinance on barking dogs in Section 4-8c1.
-Animal Care will begin an investigation only when we have received signed affidavits from two unrelated individuals who live in different homes.
-To receive and affidavit and further instructions, call 954-359-1313, extension 9249.
+Broward County’s ordinance on barking dogs is Section 4-8(c)1.
+Broward County Animal Care will begin an investigation only when they have received signed affidavits from two unrelated individuals who reside in different homes.
+You may obtain an affidavit by appearing before a notary and signing a sworn statement as to the violation.
+The affidavit should then be provided to the responding official.

-To document the actions of an animal that bites your pet, call Broward County Animal Care at 954-359-1313, between 10:30 a.m. and 6:30 p.m.
-Monday through Friday.
+To document the actions of an animal that bites your pet, call Broward County Animal Care at 954-359-1313 , extension 9297, between 8:00 a.m. and 4:00 p.m.
+Monday through Thursday; and 8:00 a.m. to 11:00 a.m. on Friday.
 Provide them with the name and complete address of the bite dog’s owner, and time of day that the owner is likely to be home.

 If the officer does issue a citation and the owner appeals the citation, you will be required to appear in court as a witness.